Daniel-KM/Omeka-S-module-Access/README.md

-[Access Resource] is a module for [Omeka S] that allows to protect files to be accessed from the anonymous visitors, but nevertheless available globally or on requests by guests users, reserved to list of ips, or available by a token.
-The metadata of the restricted resources are always available to let the visitors know that they exist.
-The file itself is replaced by a fake file.
+[Access Resource] is a module for [Omeka S] that allows to protect files to be accessed from the anonymous visitors, but nevertheless available globally or on requests by guests users, restricted to a list of ips, or available by a token.

+Furthermore, you can set the right to see a resource at the media level, so the item metadata are visible and the visitors know that a media exist.
+The file itself (the original one and eventually the large and other derivatives files) is replaced by a fake file, unless a specific right is granted.

+See [below](#usage) for more information on usage.

 Installation